 10. He must submit the particulars of contested cases which he personally handled in this order:

-11. He must have been paying his practicing fees consistently and membership due to his local branch of the Nigeria Bar Association in the last 10years preceding the application.
+8 judgements of the High Court, 6 judgements of the Court of Appeal, 3 judgements of the Supreme Court.11.
+He must have been paying his practicing fees consistently and membership due to his local branch of the Nigeria Bar Association in the last 10years preceding the application.

 12. He must submit evidence of income tax payment for 3 years preceding the application.